 08 LIMITATIONS

 Operationalizing Consideration and Scope for non-human stakeholders is difficult.
-Proxy representation introduces ambiguity; animal welfare science is continuously evolving and its subjects cannot correct our current interpretations of their behavior.
-FACTS makes questions of “who does this system affect?” and “are all stakeholders represented?” unavoidable, but the answers to those questions remain incomplete.
+Proxy representation introduces ambiguity; animal welfare science is continuously evolving and its subjects cannot correct our existing interpretations of their behavior.
+FACTS makes questions of “who does this system affect?” and “are all stakeholders represented?” unavoidable.
+It does not, however, guarantee perfect answers to those questions.

 The framework also doesn't resolve conflicts between human and non-human interests.
-A conservation AI that protects wildlife habitat, for example, may conflict with the interests of a nearby farming community.
-While FACTS makes the conflict visible, it cannot offer guidance on whether or how to resolve it.
+A conservation AI system that protects wildlife habitat, for instance, may conflict with the interests of a nearby farming community.
+While FACTS makes the conflict visible, it can’t offer guidance on whether or how to resolve it.

 09 REFLECTION